kshedden/numpy_workshop/numpy_basics.md

 ```
 x = np.random.normal(size=(3, 4))
-x[1, :]
+w = x[1, :]
-x[1:3, 2:4]
+z = x[1:3, 2:4]
 ```

 ## Functions and methods in Numpy

-Some of the functionality of Numpy is implemented as functions, and some is implemented as methods.
+Some of the functionality of Numpy is implemented as functions, and some of it is implemented as methods.
 Some operations are implemented as both functions and as methods:

 ```
 x = np.random.normal(size=(4, 3))